box-project/box/README.md

 The Box application simplifies the PHAR building process.
 Out of the box (no pun intended), the application can do many great things:

-- Add, replace, and remove files and stubs in existing PHARs
 - Retrieve information about the PHAR extension or a PHAR file
 - List the contents of a PHAR
 - Verify the signature of an existing PHAR